Hypnotize (The Notorious B.I.G. song): Music video

-The music video was released in March 1997.
-It was filmed in California in the US.
-Directed by Paul Hunter, the video starts off with the caption: Florida Keys 5:47 pm, with B.I.G. and Puff Daddy hanging out on a 60-foot Tempest yacht with some ladies when a bunch of helicopters disrupt their party and attempt to capture them.
-It then cuts to B.I.G. and Puff Daddy in an underground parking lot, where they spot a black Hummer and a group of men dressed in black riding motorcycles (possibly police).
-They attempt to get away from them by driving their convertible in reverse while in the streets.
-It cuts to a pool party that's set underwater, where swimsuit models can be seen shaking their bodies through the windows, and it ends with B.I.G. and Puff Daddy escaping the helicopters.
-Intercut throughout the video are scenes of B.I.G. and Puff Daddy behind a sepia background with some female dancers dressed in leather bikinis and B.I.G. dancing behind a black background while pieces of the chorus are captioned below.
+The music video, directed by Paul Hunter and filmed in California, was released in March 1997.
+It begins with the caption: Florida Keys 5:47 pm, with B.I.G. and Combs mingling with women on a Tempest yacht.
+Helicopters disrupt their bash and attempt to capture them.
+It cuts to B.I.G. and Combs in an underground parking lot, where they spot a black Hummer and men dressed in black riding motorcycles.
+They attempt to get away by driving their vehicle in reverse in the streets.
+The video cuts to a pool party that's set underwater, where mermaid models can be seen singing through the windows, and ends with B.I.G. and Combs escaping the helicopters.
+Intercut throughout the video are scenes of B.I.G. and Combs behind a sepia background with female dancers and B.I.G. dancing behind a black background while pieces of the chorus are captioned below.